tamunoWoks/Tech_Jobs_Layoff_Trends--SQL_CaseStudy/README.md

 - Create new table and add new column to check for duplicates:
 Since the table doesnt have a unique column to sort with, we must create one and add to a new table.
 - Delete duplicate rows:
-After sorting table to find duplicate rows, we the delete each row that has more than one entry.
+After sorting table to find duplicate rows, we then delete each row that has more than one entry.